iwatake2222/self-driving-ish_computer_vision_system/README.md

     tensorflow/lite/tools/make/download_dependencies.sh
     ```
 - Download prebuilt library
-    - Download prebuilt libraries (third_party.zip) from https://github.com/iwatake2222/InferenceHelper/releases/
+    - Please find `third_party.zip` in https://github.com/iwatake2222/InferenceHelper/releases/
     - Extract it to `inference_helper/third_party/`
+        - The prebuilt library will be placed at `inference_helper/third_party/ooo_prebuilt`
 - Download models
-    - Download models (resource.zip) from https://github.com/iwatake2222/self-driving-ish_computer_vision_system/releases/
+    - Please find `resource.zip` in https://github.com/iwatake2222/self-driving-ish_computer_vision_system/releases/
     - Extract it to `resource/`
+        - The model files will be placed at `resource/model/ooo.onnx`

 ## Windows (Visual Studio)
 - Configure and Generate a new project using cmake-gui for Visual Studio 2019 64-bit